Criminal Justice

 After completing and graduating from Cowley College, I quickly became employed with the Winfield Police Department and have used my skills I learned in the criminal justice program in my tour of duty each day.
 I would not change my career choice for anything else.
 I am proud to be a Cowley College Criminal Justice graduate and proud to be a police officer!

-Meet Your Instructor & Department Faculty & Staff
+Meet Our Lead Instructor & Department Faculty & Staff

 Frank Owens has a passion for teaching the future officers of our criminal justice system and brings his knowledge of the criminal justice system into the classroom and blends it with traditional college learning to create a hands-on and fun learning atmosphere.